10 Principles of the Kubrawiyyah

 بِسۡمِ ٱللهِ ٱلرَّحۡمَـٰنِ ٱلرَّحِيمِ

 Shaykh Najm ad-Din Abu al-Jannab Ahmad ibn ‘Umar al-Kubra’, (q.s.) was a 13th century Persian Sufi from Khwarizm.
 Shaykh Najm ad-Din al-Kubra (q.s.) was known as the “Pillar of the Age” and one of the greatest Sufis of all time.
-He is the founder of the Kubrawiyyah Sufi Order which was influential in the Ilkhanid and Timurid dynasties.
+He was the founder of the Kubrawiyyah Sufi Order which was influential in the Ilkhanid and Timurid dynasties.
 His methodology is considered exemplary of a golden age of Sufi metaphysics.
 It was related to the Illuminism of Shaykh Shahab ad-Din Yahya ibn Habash as-Suhrawardi al-Ishraq (q.s.) the founder of Suhrawardi Order.
 His close associates included Shaykh Abu Muhammad Sa’adi Muswlih ad-Din ibn ‘Abdullah ash-Shirazi (q.s.) as well as Shaykh Shams ad-Din Muhammad at-Tabriz (q.s.).

 Born in 540 AH / 1145 CE, Shaykh Najm ad-Din (q.s.) began his career as a scholar of ahadits and kalam.
-His interest in Sufism began in Egypt where he became a murid of Shaykh Abu Muhammad Ruzbihan al-Baqli (q.s.), who was an initiate of the Uwaysi Order.
+His interest in Sufism began in Egypt, where he became a murid of Shaykh Abu Muhammad Ruzbihan al-Baqli (q.s.), who was an initiate of the Uwaysi Order.
 After years of study, he abandoned his exploration of the religious sciences and devoted himself entirely to the Sufi way of life.
 Shaykh Zhiya’ ad-Din ‘Ammar ibn Yasir al-Badlisi (q.s.) was Shaykh Najm ad-Din’s (q.s.) shaykh.

 Shaykh Najm ad-Din (q.s.) gained a large following of gnostics.
 Shaykh Najm ad-Din (q.s.) was given the title “Manufacturer of Saints” and his Order was named the Kubrawiyyah.
 Shaykh Najm ad-Din’s (q.s.) main body of works concerns the analysis of ma’rifat.
 He wrote numerous important works discussing the visionary experience, including a Sufi commentary on the Qur’an that he was unable to complete.
 He passed away in 617 AH / 1220 CE.
 Shaykh Najm ad-Din (q.s.) died during the Mongol conquests after refusing to leave his city.
 He fought in hand-to-hand combat against the Mongols.
 Overall, Shaykh Najm ad-Din (q.s.) is remembered as a pioneer of the Sufi tradition and explanation of spiritual visionary experiences.
 Shaykh Najm ad-Din’s (q.s.) works spread throughout the Middle East and Central Asia where it flourished for many years, until it gradually was taken over by other similar more popular ideologies and Sufi leaders.